-Our empirical approach uses year-to-year variation that differs across locations to identify the effects of surface water scarcity and high temperatures on groundwater levels, domestic well failures, and agricultural well construction.
+Our empirical approach uses year-to-year variation that differs across locations to identify the effects of contemporaneous and past surface water scarcity and high temperatures on ground-water levels, domestic well failures, and agricultural well construction.
 We build a geocoded well-level dataset spanning 28 years that is comprised of more than 180,000 domestic and agricultural wells and, on average, about 20,000 groundwater monitoring wells.
 We combine these data with district-level weather and surface water supply data from about 400 water districts between 1993 and 2020.
 Because farmers and their water districts have some ability to influence their surface water, we instrument for surface water deliveries using water allocation rules that are set annually by regulators based on environmental conditions.
-Two-way fixed effects control for local fixed differences (such as historical water rights) and state-level shocks (such as recessions) that may affect water access and producer decisions.
+This empirical approach is similar to that of a shift-share instrument, in which the identifying variation comes from temporal shocks that differentially affect farmers across regions.
+Two-way fixed effects control for local fixed differences (such as historical water rights) and state-level shocks (such as recessions) that may affect both water access and producers' decisions.

-Our research design measures the consequences of adaptation to transient shocks to environmental conditions, not of adaptation to long-term shifts.
-We make this choice because of the econometric challenges involved in isolating true adaptation to climate change, and much of the existing literature on climate adaptation makes a similar choice (Deschênes and Greenstone,
+Our research design measures the consequences of adaptation to transient shocks, not of adaptation to long-term shifts in environmental conditions.3 We make this choice because of the econometric challenges involved in isolating true adaptation to climate change, and much of the existing literature on climate adaptation makes a similar choice (Deschênes and Greenstone, 2007; Dell, Jones, and Olken, 2012; Blanc and Schlenker, 2017).
+Still, we argue that our results carry implications for climate change in the same way that the weather impacts literature does more generally.
+If agricultural producers exacerbate groundwater depletion in response to heat and drought now, then they are likely to also do so in response to an increase in the frequency of heat and drought.
+This distinction is not crucial for our main point: that the ways producers respond to changes in environmental conditions can exacerbate existing negative externalities.